AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/quick-site/customize-theme.md

 ## Requirements {#requirements}

-The Quick Site Creation tool allows front end developers to work completely independently without and knowledge of AEM or how it is set up.
+The Quick Site Creation tool allows front-end developers to work independently without and knowledge of AEM or how it is set up.
 However, there is information that you must be provided by the AEM administrator.

 * Theme source files to customize
 * Path to an example page to use as a base of reference
 * Git credentials to commit your customizations
 * Proxy user credentials to test your customizations against live AEM content
-* Front end design requirements
+* front-end design requirements

 If you are missing any of these items, please contact your AEM administrator.

-It is assumed that the front end developer has extensive experience with front end development workflows as well as common tools installed including:
+It is assumed that the front-end developer has extensive experience with front-end development workflows as well as common tools installed including:

 * git
 * npm